 As of June 30, 2021, the Company had outstanding borrowings of \$273.0 million under a term loan and \$5.0 million under an associated revolving credit facility (together, the "Prior Credit Facility").
 On July 12, 2021, amounts outstanding under the Prior Credit Facility were repaid in full from proceeds of the IPO.
-As a result of the extinguishment of the debt, a loss of \$2.4 million related to the write-off of unamortized financing costs, has been recorded as a loss on debt extinguishment in the unaudited condensed consolidated statement of operations for the three months ended September 30, 2021.
+As a result of the extinguishment of the debt, a loss of \$2.4 million related to the write-off of unamortized financing costs, has been recorded as a loss on debt extinguishment in the unaudited condensed consolidated statement of operations for the nine months ended March 31, 2022.

-On October 5, 2021, the Company entered into a Credit Agreement (the "Credit Agreement") among the Company, the guarantors party thereto, the lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent ("JPMorgan").
+On October 5, 2021, the Company entered into a Credit Agreement, as amended on June 6, 2022 and further amended on November 17, 2022 (the "Credit Agreement") among the Company, the guarantors party thereto, the lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent ("JPMorgan").
 The Credit Agreement provides for a five-year, senior secured revolving credit facility of \$100.0 million with a sub-facility for letters of credit in the aggregate amount of up to \$10.0 million (the "JPMorgan Credit Facility").
 The Credit Agreement also provides that the Company may seek additional revolving credit commitments in an aggregate amount not to exceed \$50.0 million, subject to certain administrative procedures, including approval by the Administrative Agent.
-Future borrowings under the JPMorgan Credit Facility will bear interest, at the Company's election, at an annual rate of either (a) LIBOR plus a percentage spread (ranging from 1.75% to 2.50%) or (b) an alternate base rate (as described in the Credit Agreement) plus a percentage spread (ranging from 0.75% to 1.50%), in each case based on the Company's total net leverage ratio.
+Future borrowings under the JPMorgan Credit Facility will bear interest, at the Company's election, at an annual rate based on either (a) an adjusted secured overnight financing rate (SOFR, as described in the Credit Agreement) plus a percentage spread (ranging from 1.75% to 2.50%) or (b) an alternate base rate (as described in the Credit Agreement) plus a percentage spread (ranging from 0.75% to 1.50%), in each case based on the Company's total net leverage ratio.
 In addition, a commitment fee accrues with respect to the unused amount of the JPMorgan Credit Facility at an annual rate ranging from 0.25% to 0.40%, based on the Company's total net leverage ratio.